 - We continue to advance with our Blue Prism RPA Software.
 Our focus in 2019 is to not only automate existing business processes, but re-design processes end to end to allow us to optimize the automation solution.

 - We have our first 6 bots going live at the end of Jan 2019.
 We will have 4 bots in Supply Chain, 1 in Credit and 1 in Capital.
-The 2019 Plan will include an aggressive roadmap across Accounting/Finance for those processes that are identified as low hanging fruit.
-The speed of the plan will ultimately be dictated by automation and IT funding, resource availability and software implementation timeline.
+The 2019 Plan will include an aggressive roadmap across Accounting/Finance for those processes that are identified as low-hanging fruit.
+The speed of the plan will ultimately be dictated by automation and IT funding, resource availability, and software implementation timeline.

 Similar to the hype and buzz that surrounded BPO 20 years ago, today’s Shared Services leaders can’t avoid questions about approaches and strategies related to Intelligent Automation.
-Being able to filter through the hype and point to specific examples from peers is critical to be able to design an approach that is right for your company.
+Being able to filter through the hype and point to specific examples from peers is critical to being able to design an approach that is right for your company.
 The good news is that many companies are making rapid progress, and, through active collaboration with peers, they are able to create a design that has a high probability of success, with the ability to fine-tune and adjust quickly as needed to ensure the best possible outcomes.

 What is your company’s overall status for the use of Intelligent Automation in Shared Services?
 What do your Intelligent Automation plans look like for 2019?

 Who are your peers and how are you collaborating with them?